Impact of COVID-19 to our Business Operations

 - The pandemic hinders normal branch operations.

-- Reduced activities in the following departments due to the pandemic: Treasury Operations, Domestic Operations, Internal Audit, Internal Control, Business Development, Information Technology, Legal and Company Secretariat, Risk Management
+- Reduced activities in the following departments due to the pandemic: Treasury Operations, Domestic Operations, Internal Audit, Internal Control, Compliance, General Services, Financial Control, Business Development, Information Technology, Legal and Company Secretariat, Risk Management

 - VPN access is in place, for staff who support the Bank's critical services during the period as required.
 Staff are divided into two, with one part running skeletal services for two weeks in areas where there is no lockdown while the remaining are on standby in case of the unexpected and will take over from them after two weeks to run for another two weeks.